 - All trips on any road, by using anonymized and aggregated location history data, and modeling the entire population and occupancy factors for each mode of travel; and - The entire trip, that starts or ends within the city boundary.
-We provide this information because we believe the entire trip is more relevant for reduction planning (such as mode shifts from vehicles to bicycles, for example).
+EIE provide this information since the entire trip is more relevant for reduction planning (such as mode shifts from vehicles to bicycles, for example).